Table of Content

 Many of us may have experienced at least one traumatic event in our lives.

-In the US, 70 percent of adults, in their lifetime, experience at least one traumatic event.
-20 percent of them develop PTSD.
+In the US, 70 % of adults, in their lifetime, experience at least one traumatic event.
+20 % of them develop PTSD.
 Also, in a given year, around 8 million Americans have PTSD.
 The global picture is no better.
 In fact, in countries where mental health remains a secondary thought and there’s a lack of adequate mental healthcare infrastructure, some experts believe the number of people struggling with PTSD could be higher.
 Those diagnosed with this disorder go through several stages before getting treated for it.
 The four stages of development of PTSD include:

-1. Impact Stage
+Impact Stage

 This is a stage that people undergo almost immediately after they have experienced the trauma.
-It may be difficult for some people to cope with the aftermath of the incident; they show signs of anxiety, hypervigilance, and possibly shame.
+It may be difficult for some people to cope with the aftermath of the incident.
+They show signs of anxiety, hypervigilance, and possibly shame.

-2. Denial Stage
+Denial Stage

 Some people prefer to be in a state of denial of their problem and its associated symptoms, even while seeking recovery.
 While they suffer from recurring memories of the incident or experience strong feelings associated with it, they try to suppress their emotions.
 Many also turn to alcohol or drugs to numb their feelings at this stage.

-3. Short-term Recovery Stage
+Short-term Recovery Stage

 This is the stage where patients attempt self-recovery by discussing their problems with their friends and loved ones.
 While PTSD-affected patients try to adjust to their daily routines, looking for normalcy in their lives, some of them turn overly cynical and distrustful of everything and everyone around them.

-4. Long-term Recovery Stage
+Long-term Recovery Stage

 This is the stage that begets immediate medical attention as the patient struggles with recurring nightmares and complains of uncontrolled anxiety problems.
-These negative symptoms can have a deteriorating effect on both the body and mind, thus necessitating both therapeutic and medicinal treatment methods.
+These negative symptoms can have a deteriorating effect on both the body and mind, thus, necessitating both therapeutic and medicinal treatment methods.

 Symptoms of Post-Traumatic Stress Disorder

-For some, the symptoms of post-traumatic stress disorder are not visible until many years after the traumatic incident.
+For some, the symptoms of post-traumatic stress disorder are not visible until many years post the traumatic incident.
 However, some may be seriously affected by violence and bloodbaths synonymous with war and terrorism or persistent domestic abuse and find it difficult to get rid of the consequent pain and turmoil within.

 - Some of the most common signs of intrusive memories include: